alper/alpernl/content/posts/monocle-isms/index.md

 > The hope is that this is a model to be rolled out

 > it has also sparked a longing for restaurants where home-cooked, uncomplicated food is served in familiar settings

+[^1]: In retrospect I should have bought a New Yorker if they had them, but this was an impulse purchase and yes I too do aspire in a modest way.